shienlong/parallel/README.md

 - what is the output

 ## 4. Explanation of all the components being involved in the project.
 Adjustment of why these components are being used.
-(Hafiz)

 ### Wireless Router
 - Serve as a router and wireless access point